JerPaz/sp_to_yt_playlists/README.md

 2. SPOTIPY_CLIENT_ID (found on the Spotify web dev dashboard)
 3. SPOTIPY_CLIENT_SECRET (also found on the Spotify web dev dashboard, be careful with this)

-Need to obtain a JSON file with client information
+Need to obtain a JSON file with client information:
 ---------------------------------------------------
 * Found on the Google Cloud Platform API Console after creating a project